gwax/www-gwax/posts/2006/02/blasted-stereo.rst

 Yesterday, my car stereo died on me; it scratched the crap out of one of my CDs (thankfully a burned one and not one of my real ones) and then started playing other ones very crackly and wrong.
-Needless to say, this really pissed me off, so I went by Ciruit City to get a new one and then went about installing it.
+Needless to say, this really pissed me off, so I went by Circuit City to get a new one and then went about installing it.
 Installation was neat because I ripped the wiring harness off my old after-market stereo and soldered it up to my new one; I haven't soldered anything in a while so it was kind of fun.